H1K0/tanabata/README.md

 tfm <options>

 Options:
 -h                         Print this help and exit
 -I <dir>                   Initialize new Tanabata database in directory <dir>
 -O <dir>                   Open existing Tanabata database from directory <dir>
 -i                         View database info
--a        View all
 -s                         Set or add
 -u                         Unset or remove
--f        File-sasa menu
+-f <sasa_id or path>       File-sasa menu
--t        Tanzaku menu
+-t <tanzaku_id or name>    Tanzaku menu
--k        Kazari menu (can only be used with the '-s' or '-u' option) -w        Weed (defragment) database
--V        Print version and exit
+-c <sasa_id>-<tanzaku_id>  Kazari menu (can only be used with the '-s' or '-u' option) -w                         Weed (defragment) database -V                         Print version and exit

 No database connected
 ```